peterjschroeder/FFTrice/README.md

 As of Opus 8, this repository contains a pre-built xml for Opus1-8.

+## Features
+- All rarity tags are removed from card codes.
+This allows easier importing of decks from FFDecks.

 ## Requirements
 - Python 3.x
 - Cockatrice - https://cockatrice.github.io/